kepler16/gx.cljc/docs/docs/01-intro.md

         :gx/type :static,
         :gx/normalized? true}}
  ```
-Now every node is in normalized state.
+Now every node is in a normalized state.
 It has **startup** signal `:my/start` but not `:my/stop`, because we didn't define any signals on nodes.
 And node without signals becomes `:gx/type = :static` with **startup** signal only.

-Next we send signal to our graph by calling `gx/signal`.
-Signals runs asynchronously (using [funcool/promesa](https://github.com/funcool/promesa)):
+Next, we send a signal to our graph by calling `gx/signal`.
+Signals run asynchronously (using [funcool/promesa](https://github.com/funcool/promesa)):
 ```clojure
 (def started @(gx/signal graph-config fancy-graph :my/start))
 ```
-Value in `started` variable is a normalized graph structure with new state.
+Value in the `started` variable is a normalized graph structure with the new state.
 GX itself does not store graphs, it simply returns new graphs on every signal.
-Managing graph store should happen on application side.
+Managing graph stores should happen on the application side.

-Here is some utility functions to view internals of graph:
+Here are some utility functions to view the internals of the graph:
 ```clojure
 (gx/system-value started)
 ;; => #:user{:data